Tarator

 Method

-Add the garlic paste, chopped dill, walnuts, salt, and oil to the bowl with the cucumbers.
-Toss everything vigorously to coat.
-Mixing the oil with the solids first helps emulsify the fat, preventing an unappetizing oil slick from floating on top of your final soup.
+Place the diced cucumbers in a large mixing bowl along with the crushed garlic, chopped dill, walnuts, kosher salt, and oil, tossing vigorously until the vegetables are entirely coated.
+Mixing the oil with the solids first cures the cucumbers and emulsifies the fat, preventing an unappetizing oil slick from floating on top of your final soup.

-In a separate medium bowl, beat the plain yogurt with a whisk or fork until it is creamy and entirely free of lumps.
-If you pour water over thick, unwhisked yogurt, it will break into an unsightly, chalky mess.
+In a separate medium bowl, pour in the plain yogurt and beat it vigorously with a whisk or fork until it is completely fluid and free of any chalky lumps.
+Doing this before introducing water is the only way to avoid a broken, grainy texture.

 Pour the smoothed yogurt over the cucumber mixture and stir to combine.
 Gradually pour in the cold water, whisking continuously, until you reach a thin, drinkable consistency.